What to Expect When You Become a Bar Manager

 One of the most important things to remember, and it is repeated all over the internet is, “Never ask someone to do something you wouldn’t be willing to do yourself”.
 This should be the new cliché that is printed out and on put on the walls of workplaces everywhere.

 Another good quote to remember is: “Look after your employees, and they’ll look after your customers.”
-Again, the premise is there.
-Make sure you focus on your staff and treat them correctly and fairly, and they’ll reciprocate with their performance on the bar.
+Make sure you focus on your staff and treat them correctly and fairly, and they’ll reciprocate with their performance behind the bar.